anthony-tuininga/ceODBC/README.txt

 Open Source Python/ODBC Utility - ceODBC

-ceODBC is a Python extension module that allows access to ODBC and conforms to the Python database API 2.0 specifications with a few exceptions.
+ceODBC is a Python extension module that enables access to databases using the ODBC API and conforms to the Python database API 2.0 specifications with a few exceptions.

 See http://www.python.org/topics/database/DatabaseAPI-2.0.html for more information on the Python database API specification.